-As part of the University of Bristol’s strategic consolidation programme, and in order to promote agile working, we've delivered two new spaces for University of Bristol staff, spanning 45,000 sq ft.
+As part of the University of Bristol’s strategic consolidation programme, and in order to promote agile working and collaboration, we've refurbished over 70,000 sq ft of space for University staff.

 Great George Street